lsst-dm/dmtn-025/index.rst

 *  communication channels allowing tracking of a current project’s development and reporting of issues;
-*  thr number of active developer and their responsiveness in addressing issues reported by users;
+*  the number of active developer and their responsiveness in addressing issues reported by users;
 *  the number of use cases, size of the project’s community and its activity on available project’s channels;